-The Pencil Debate: Solutions To Students Not Having a Pencil
+The Pencil Debate: Solutions To Lost Pencils (Students Not Having a Pencil)

-This is definitely a heated debate among educators to give or not give students a pencil when they arrive in your class without one.
-I understand both sides of the debate – don’t give them the pencil because it does not teach them responsibility for the future or give them the pencil because they came to class and want to complete the work.
+Lost pencils is definitely a heated debate among educators about whether to give or not give students a pencil when they arrive in your class without one.
+I understand both sides of the debate – don’t give them the pencil because it does not teach them responsibility for the future, or give them the pencil because they came to class and want to complete the work.

-I am divided, while I feel that is important for students to learn responsibility I also have professional duty to ensure I can assess what my students have learned.
-When I lend out a pen or a pencil I ask my students for a piece of collateral (sweatshirt/hoodie, pencil case, novel, binder, etc) so that they are more likely to return the writing utensil.
+I am divided; while I feel that it is important for students to learn responsibility, I also have a professional duty to ensure I can assess what my students have learned.
+When I lend out a pen or a pencil, I ask my students for a piece of collateral (sweatshirt/hoodie, pencil case, novel, binder, etc.) so that they are more likely to return the writing utensil.
 Never ask a student for their shoe.
-In case of an emergency (fire, flood, etc) the student would have to leave the classroom without their shoe(s).
+In case of an emergency (fire, flood, etc.), the student would have to leave the classroom without their shoe(s).

-Below are possible solutions to the pencil problem that I have gathered from my own experiences and other teachers.
+Below are possible solutions to lost pencils that I have gathered from my own experiences and other teachers.

 1. Buy golf pencils for your classes.

-2. Request collateral – some schools have student ID cards or another item that they brought to class.
+2. Request collateral – some schools have student ID cards or other items that they bring to class.

 3. Write the student’s name on the whiteboard or chalkboard under a “Loaned Items” section.
 Make a student responsible for reminding you to collect your supplies 5 minutes before the end of the class.
 Use this simply as a tracking method, not a punitive measure.
-Teachers cannot afford to continually purchase new pencils because the ones they already purchased have not been returned.
+Teachers cannot afford to continually purchase new pencils because the ones they already purchased have turned into lost pencils.

-4. Create a student-managed sign out system.
-Provide the student manager a reward or incentive (bonus mark, homework pass, food, etc) for managing this system based on what is allowed at your school/district.
+4. Create a student-managed sign-out system.
+Provide the student manager with a reward or incentive (bonus mark, homework pass, food, etc.) for managing this system based on what is allowed at your school/district.

 5. Develop a pencil trading system – provide a new pencil to a student who has a used one to share with their peer.